 You can find the real Bobby's collar in The Museum of Edinburgh, while the nearby Greyfriars Kirk graveyard also contains another Edinburgh literary reference - the grave of a certain Thomas Riddell, the inspiration for JK Rowling's You-Know-Who...

 Time for a pub stop at Sandy Bell's at 25 Forrest Road to see Object 40 - a papier mâché bust of Hamish Henderson, sculpted from the pages of his books (with bottle Lagavulin) by Jan Miller.
 Hamish, a Scottish poet, collector of folk music, and a catalyst of the Scottish folk revival died in 2002 after having brought some of Scotland's finest folk music talent to Sandy Bell's over the years.

-Where George IV Bridge meets the Royal Mile you'll find Object 33 - a statue of rationalist thinker and philosopher David Hume (1711-1776).
+Walking up George IV Bridge to where it meets the Royal Mile you'll find Object 33 - a statue of rationalist thinker and philosopher David Hume (1711-1776).
 It’s only been there since 1995 but already a superstitious tradition has taken hold - one that it is arguably doubtful that Hume would have approved.
 You'll quickly notice that Hume's toe is shiny as a result of the multitudes giving it a rub for good luck.

 The New Town

 Continuing across the Royal Mile, down the Mound and into Princes Street Gardens, you'll find the unmissable Scott Monument piercing the sky.
 This, the largest monument to a writer in the world, is Object 35 and a dramatic sign of the value Edinburgh assigns to the written word.
 Sir Walter Scott's Edinburgh townhouse is located on North Castle Street, and he was important in rediscovering the Scottish Crown Jewels (Object 71).
 Buy a ticket for £5 and you can climb the Scott Monument for breathtaking views of the city.